Working Group on Pediatric Gene Therapy & Medical Ethics Members

 Alison Bateman-House, PhD, MPH, MA, Co-Chair

-Dr. Bateman-House is an assistant professor in the Department of Population Health at NYU Langone.
-Within the department’s Division of Medical Ethics, she also co-chairs its Working Group on Compassionate Use and Preapproval Access (CUPA), whose members study ethical issues concerning access to investigational medical products.
-Dr. Bateman-House is co-chair of the Compassionate Use Advisory Committees (CompAC), which advise Janssen Pharmaceuticals, Inc., on the ethical allocation of its investigational products.
+Dr. Bateman-House is an assistant professor in the Division of Medical Ethics, Department of Population Health, at NYU Grossman School of Medicine.
+At the division, in addition to PGTME, she co-chairs the Working Group on Compassionate Use and Preapproval Access (CUPA), whose members study ethical issues concerning access to investigational medical products.
+Dr. Bateman-House is co-chair of the Compassionate Use Advisory Committees (CompAC), which advise Johnson & Johnson on the ethical allocation of its investigational products.
+In 2023, she was appointed a member of the US Department of Health and Human Services Secretary’s Advisory Committee on Human Research Protections (SACHRP).
 She publishes and speaks extensively on access to investigational drugs and on the history and ethics of using humans as research subjects.

 Lesha D. Shah, MD, Co-Chair